 Decreased feeling in your thumb, index, and long finger

-An electric-like shock feeling in your hand when the doctor taps over the course of the median nerve at the wrist
+An electric-shock-like feeling in your hand when the doctor taps over the course of the median nerve at the wrist

 Reproduction of symptoms when holding wrists in a bent down position for one minute.

-Also in some cases the doctor may want a special test performed called a nerve conduction study, which will determine the severity of the pressure on the median nerve and finalize the diagnosis.
+In some cases, the doctor may want a special test performed called a nerve conduction study, which will determine the severity of the pressure on the median nerve and finalize the diagnosis.

-A brace or splint may be applied to mild cases which are usually worn at night to keep the wrist from bending.
-Resting the wrist allows the swollen and inflamed synovial membranes to shrink; which takes some of the pressure off of the nerve.
-Also the use of anti-inflammatory medications can take away some of the inflammation and swelling.
-In more severe cases the treatment may entail the use of a cortisone injection into the carpal tunnel.
-What the injection does is spread medicine around the swollen synovial membranes and shrinks them, again relieving the pressure on the nerve.
+A brace or splint may be applied to mild cases which is usually worn at night to keep the wrist from bending.
+Resting the wrist allows the swollen and inflamed synovial membranes to shrink, which takes some of the pressure off of the nerve.
+Also, the use of anti-inflammatory medications can take away some of the inflammation and swelling.
+In more severe cases, the treatment may entail the use of a cortisone injection into the carpal tunnel.
+The injection spreads medicine around the swollen synovial membranes and shrinks them, again relieving the pressure on the nerve.
 The usual dosage of cortisone is small and has no harmful side effects.
-Non-surgical treatment is effective if diagnosis is early, thus treatment is relatively soon after onset.
+Non-surgical treatment is effective if the issue is diagnosed early, and thus treated soon after onset.

-Other non-surgical methods of treatment include putting up with the problems, changing jobs, anti-inflammatories, physiotherapy, rest, etc.
+Other non-surgical methods of treatment include putting up with the problem, changing jobs, anti-inflammatory medication, physiotherapy, rest, etc.

-In some patients non-surgical treatment doesn’t relieve the pain and symptoms, so the next step is to operate.
+In some patients, non-surgical treatment doesn’t relieve the pain and symptoms, so the next step is to operate.
 The operation is called a “release” because the ligament that forms the roof of the carpal tunnel is cut to relieve the pressure on the median nerve.
-The operation is performed under a local anesthesia that is injected into either the wrist or hand, or higher up the arm.
-The ligament, which forms the roof of the carpal tunnel is the volar carpal ligament.
-This has to be sectioned through a small incision which then relieves the pressure on the nerve and allows it to recover.
-This is performed as a day surgery and can quite often be performed under a local or regional anesthesia without involving the patient going to sleep.
-Occasionally, however, it does require general anesthetic, but as mentioned above, this can usually be avoided.
-The release can now be performed arthroscopically, so that a smaller incision and a shorter recovery period can be obtained.
+The operation is performed under a local anesthetic that is injected into the wrist, hand, or arm.
+The ligament that forms the roof of the carpal tunnel is called the volar carpal ligament.
+This ligament has to be released through a small incision which relieves the pressure on the median nerve and allows it to recover.
+This is performed as a same-day surgery and can quite often be performed involving the patient going to sleep.
+Occasionally, it does require general anesthetic, but this can usually be avoided.
+The release can now also be performed arthroscopically, so that a smaller incision and a shorter recovery period can be obtained.